imagej/imagej.github.io/_pages/plugins/simple-neurite-tracer/basic-instructions.md

 #### Saving and Loading Files

 You can load and save traces files with the corresponding buttons at the bottom of the tracer's dialog box.
-I suggest that you save your files with the original filename with the extension changeed to ".traces", so "test.tif" would have a traces file "test.traces".
+I suggest that you save your files with the original filename with the extension changed to ".traces", so "test.tif" would have a traces file "test.traces".
 This is because the "Load Traces File" option will look for a file with that name and offer to load it for you.

 #### Filling Out Neurons